CheckVero/checkvero-agent/README.md

+⚠️ Archived repository

+This repository contains early exploratory work and is no longer maintained.
+It does not represent the current Check Vero product or architecture.

 # ✅ Check Vero Agent — Public Signal Verification Interface

 This is the web-based agent interface for Check Vero — the AI-native trust layer for digital communication.